How has COVID-19 affected SDX’s operations?

 What does the prospective resource upgrade at South Disouq mean for SDX?

 Management has high-graded c.233 bcf of mean unrisked recoverable prospective resources, which are close to infrastructure, located in horizons that are either productive in South Disouq or in adjacent blocks and which have now been progressed to ready-to-drill prospects.
 This increase of 137 bcf from the Company’s previous estimates of c.96 bcf is primarily attributable to the identification of the Hanut prospect which the Company estimates has unrisked mean recoverable volumes of 139 bcf.
-SDX plans to accelerate its drilling campaign to Q2/3 2021 from late 2021/early 2022, subject to governmental approval of an extension to the South Disouq exploration area.
+SDX plans to execute its drilling campaign in Q2/3 2021, subject to governmental approval of an extension to the South Disouq exploration area.
 The campaign will consist of the Ibn Yunus-2 development well and the Hanut-1X exploration well.

 Will you increase capacity at the South Disouq CPF if these accelerated drills are successful?